 ABOUT THE DIRECTOR

-Nicole Opper directed and produced the Emmy®‐nominated feature documentary Off and Running, which premiered at Tribeca, won ten international festival awards, opened theatrically in three cities and aired on P.O.V.
-Her work on Visitor’s Day is supported by a Fulbright Fellowship, New York State Council on the Arts, and The Independent Television Service.
-Nicole has produced documentaries for The Discovery Channel and Here TV, and was recently selected for Filmmaker Magazine’s annual “25 New Faces of Independent Film.”
-She currently lectures at San Francisco State University.
+Nico Opper directed and produced the Emmy®‐nominated feature documentary Off and Running, which premiered at Tribeca, won ten international festival awards, opened theatrically in three cities and aired on P.O.V.
+Their work on Visitor’s Day is supported by a Fulbright Fellowship, New York State Council on the Arts, and The Independent Television Service.
+Nico has produced documentaries for The Discovery Channel and Here TV, and was recently selected for Filmmaker Magazine’s annual “25 New Faces of Independent Film.”
+They currently lecture at San Francisco State University.